FilipeMCruz/dotfiles/README.md

 #### `/.cheatsheet`

-Some ideas trash and reminders, my current [hosts table](https://raw.githubusercontent.com/LukeSmithxyz/etc/master/ips) table, and a cheatsheet i found [here](https://gist.github.com/kdev33/d501d5726a6dcc0d1a51879941ec7cd4).
+Some ideas, trash, reminders, my current [hosts table](https://raw.githubusercontent.com/LukeSmithxyz/etc/master/ips) table, and a cheatsheet i found [here](https://gist.github.com/kdev33/d501d5726a6dcc0d1a51879941ec7cd4).

 #### `/.batman`

-The since script i had when i was using windows.
+The only script i had when i was using windows.
+Used to "hide" a folder.

 #### `/.test`